 Skip to main content

-The University of North Carolina at Chapel Hill, the nation’s first public university, is at the heart of what’s next, preparing a diverse student body to become creators, explorers, innovators and leaders in North Carolina and beyond.
+The University of North Carolina at Chapel Hill, the nation’s first public university, is at the heart of what’s next, preparing talented students from different perspectives and life experiences to become creators, explorers, entrepreneurs and leaders in North Carolina and beyond.

 Carolina’s innovative teaching, campus-wide spirit of inquiry and dedication to public service continue a legacy that began when the University was chartered in 1789.